-Bud is an honest hardworking outfitter and I cannot recommend him highly enough.
+Thank you OUTDOORS INTERNATIONAL for booking me with an honest hardworking outfitter.
+I cannot recommend him highly enough.

-I met Bud, along with his two master guides Lenny and Bill at the Holiday Inn Express in Willcox on January 8th where Bud put us up for the duration.
-There were 5 other hunters besides myself with 4 of them being repeat hunters with Bud of many years.
-It was fun to see these old bird hunting friends of many years reuniting and we two newcomers were immediately welcomed into their group as new “old friends”.
+I met the outfitter, along with his two master guides Lenny and Bill at the Holiday Inn Express in Wilcox on January 8th where he put us up for the duration.
+There were five other upland bird hunters besides myself with four of them being repeat hunters with the outfitter of many years.
+It was fun to see these old bird hunting friends of many years reuniting.
+We were two newcomers were immediately welcomed into their group as new “old friends”.
 Bud provided all our rooms and meals during the trip including breakfast, a tailgate lunch with your guide for the day as well as dinner each night at the best restaurant in town.

 Each master guide took two hunters and we changed guides daily so that we all had the pleasure of hunting with each guide and his dogs.

 All guides had four bird dogs each and were comprised of very well trained and behaved Brittanies, English setters and pointers.
 The dog work was nothing short of excellent and it was a pleasure to watch them perform in the wide open expanse of Scaled quail territory as well as their close in cover for Mearns Quail.
 While walking over the three days was extensive it was on gently rolling hills with a few steep areas and for the most part not difficult.
 I have hunted the West in the states as well as Canada for Hungarian partridge, chukars, ruffed grouse, sharp tailed grouse as well as big game.
 I must say this was some of the most beautiful landscape I have ever seen.
 I felt like I was in a Louis L’Amour novel which actually often described places very near to this location.
 We moved 5-8 coveys a day (per guide) with 15 to more than 20 birds in a covey as well as many singles so there was a lot of action each day.